qxxxb/ctf/2020/dragon_ctf/bit_flip/1/README.md

 record the reported number of iterations in `y_n_iters`.

 Next we check if `x_n_iters == y_n_iters + 1` (see the pseudocode above
-explaining how $p$ is generated to understand why this is so).
+explaining how `p` is generated to understand why this is so).
 If this is true, then we know `x` is 0.
 Otherwise, `x` is 1.

 We can do this for bits 1 through 127.
 The LSB is unknown, so we have two